 Use a 2 ounce bottle (you can spread this on anytime, it smells great)

-If you’re combining oils such as Lavender and Geranium – Use 3 drops of Lavender and 2 of Geranium.
+If you’re combining oils such as lavender (Lavandula angustifolia) and geranium (Pelargonium graveolens) – Use 3 drops of lavender and 2 of geranium.

 Simple Spritzer Repellent